🔥 BLOODHOUND GANG 🔥

 • The band's name comes from "The Bloodhound Gang" segments on the PBS children's show "3-2-1 Contact"

-• "The Bad Touch" music video featured the band dressed in monkey suits and was filmed in Paris
+• "The Bad Touch" music video featured the band dressed in monkey suits and was filmed in Paris (i can't sadly find the monkey suit on the internet)

 • Jimmy Pop is the only consistent member throughout the band's entire history